 Turn a one-on-one into a group call

-Up to 50 people can join a Facebook Messenger call, though only six will appear on screen at any one time (once you hit seven, the screen will automatically display just the person who’s currently speaking).
+Up to 50 people can join a Facebook Messenger video chat, though only six will appear on screen at any one time (once you hit seven, the screen will automatically display just the person who’s currently speaking).
 But if you’re in a one-on-one chat and decide you want another contact’s input, Messenger lets you instantly add that person and transform the ongoing call into a group one.

 In your current call, look for the Add person icon (a plus icon next to a silhouette) in the lower right-hand corner.
 A list of your contacts will come up.
 Tap the Ring button next to the person (or people) you’d like to add, and they’ll receive an invitation to join the call.
 When you hang up, the video call will transform into a group-chat window, allowing you to carry on the conversation by text.
 This also makes it easy to call back the same group of contacts—you can start a video call in an existing text conversation thread by tapping the Video icon on the top right of the window.